 A: Your pet will adjust quickly to our boarding facility, our staff and routines.
 Our operations staff feature groomers, bathers, handlers for daycare, kennel suite staff and administrative staff for check in and check out of dogs.
 All of the people in the facility have responsibilities and a number of dogs under their management.
 Feeding, cleaning, exercise, and kennel staff monitoring are all scheduled events that bring order and structure to the boarding experience.
-The daycare floor is a rubber daycare floor, so we will make sure that a new dog to Happy Hound Dog Resorts is put up, if the dog pads are wearing down.

 Q: Why did I get charged for Sunday?
 How are days calculated?